whatcould/webshims-rails/README.md

 With the release of Rails 4 and an updated [sprockets-rails](https://github.com/rails/sprockets-rails#changes-from-rails-3x gem), only digest filenames are compiled when running rake assets:precompile (non-digest filenames are no longer compiled).

 Since webshims does not support fingerprinting, this will result in 404s (missing assets) in production mode, since webshims dynamically chooses shim javascript files to request depending on the browser.
-To avoid this, you have three options:
+To avoid this, you have four options:

 1a. **Recommended**: Versioned-copy to /public.
 Run this rake task every time you update webshims: